Note

 The WEBSITE_PRIVATE_IP

-variable specifies an IP which is routable from the VNet, but not necessarily an IP address which your app instance can directly bind to.
-For this reason, you should instruct your host to bind to all internal addresses by passing listenOnAnyHostAddress: true
+variable specifies an IP routable from the VNet, but not necessarily an IP address the app instance can directly bind to.
+For this reason, instruct the host to bind to all internal addresses by passing listenOnAnyHostAddress: true

 to the ConfigureEndpoints

-method call, as in the following example which configures an ISiloBuilder
+method call.
+The following example configures an ISiloBuilder

-instance to consume the injected environment variables and to listen on the correct interfaces:
+instance to consume the injected environment variables and listen on the correct interfaces:

 var endpointAddress = IPAddress.Parse(builder.Configuration["WEBSITE_PRIVATE_IP"]!);